-Upon the Head of School or designee determining that bullying or retaliation has occurred, the law requires that the school or district use a range of responses that balance the need for accountability with the need to teach appropriate behavior.
+Upon the Principal or designee determining that bullying or retaliation has occurred, the law requires that the school or district use a range of responses that balance the need for accountability with the need to teach appropriate behavior.
 M.G.L. c.
 71, § 370 (d) (v).
-Skill-building approaches that the Head of School or designee may consider include:
+Skill-building approaches that the Principal or designee may consider include: